belak/blog/content/about.md

   go, meant to be as simple as possible.
 It aims to stick to the stdlib whenever possible and make it easy to read and write IRC connections as streams.
-The API design is also based on the stdlib and is a mixture of the Reader/Writer rom encoding/json and how requests are handled from net/http.
+The API design is also based on the stdlib and is a mixture of the Reader/Writer from encoding/json and how requests are handled from net/http.
 - [gitdir](https://github.com/belak/gitdir) - An ssh server for serving
   git repos designed to provide a simple way to store repos in a secure fashion.
 - [base16-emacs](https://github.com/belak/base16-emacs) - A collection of